AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 :::

 Forms are an essential component of Power Apps and Dynamics 365 which enables interaction with your data.
-Dataverse Integration brings the comparable experience to your WordPress website.
+DataPress (Dataverse Integration) brings the comparable experience to your WordPress website.
 It makes writing data back to Dataverse / Dynamics 365 a priority, and to achieve the goal it provides support for rendering Dataverse / Dynamics 365 forms and processing the input by converting it into new Dataverse rows (records) or updates to the existing rows.

 The plugin introduces a concept of *"form registrations"*, a proxy layer between WordPress and a Dataverse form.
 It specifies among other things which Dataverse form to show, how to handle submissions, which fields to make required or optional.